Faculty & Staff

 Professional Publications & Contributions

-Linda Huang's research focuses on how cells regulate their morphology during development.
-The work in Huang's laboratory seeks to understand the complex morphological changes that occur during sporulation in the budding yeast, Saccharomyces cerevisiae.
+My research focuses on how cells regulate their morphology during development.
+The work in my laboratory, the Huang Lab, seeks to understand the complex morphological changes that occur during sporulation in the budding yeast, Saccharomyces cerevisiae.
 During sporulation, four spores are formed de novo within the original cell, each spore housing one of the four meiotic products.
 A highly organized four-layered spore wall surrounds each of the four spores.
 The events of spore morphogenesis control the appropriate formation of these spores.
 Spore morphogenesis begins with the development of the prospore membrane, a double lipid bilayer that grows to surround each of the meiotic products.
 This prospore membrane serves as the template for spore wall deposition and is essential for the formation of spores.
 The Huang lab uses genetics, cell biology, molecular biology, and biochemistry to study the signal transduction processes that govern spore morphogenesis, with a long term goal of understanding how cellular architecture is regulated.

 Current work in the lab focuses on how these morphogenic events are regulated by specific proteins in the cell.
 Through biochemical purification of the MAP kinase Smk1, her lab identified several proteins that physically interact with Smk1, including Gsc2, a subunit of beta-glucan synthase, which plays an important role in spore wall synthesis.
 Through genetic and biochemical experiments, they have found that SMK1 negatively regulates beta-glucan synthase activity, suggesting a direct link between Smk1 function and cell morphogenesis.
 The Huang lab is currently investigating how Gsc2 and other Smk1p-interacting proteins contribute to Smk1's ability to coordinate cell morphogenesis.